Alor Archipelago

 To the east of the archipelago is the Ombai Strait, which separates it from the islands of Wetar and Atauro, the latter belonging to East Timor.
 To the south, across the Strait of Alor, lies the western part of Timor.
 To the north lies the Banda Sea.
-To the west lies the rest of the Sunda Islands.
+To the west lies Lembata and then the rest of the Sunda Islands.